Webklex/juck/README.md

 # JS Unpacker
-This program attempts to harvest as much information as possible from javascript source maps.
+This program attempts to harvest as much information as possible from javascript and css source maps.
 Works with both, local files and urls.
 See [output](#output) for additional detail.

 ```bash
 go install github.com/webklex/juck
 ```

 ## Usage
 ```bash